-This course will be using Python 3.5 (I know the download page offers 3.6, we will discuss on 5/30) We will be using IDLE as an IDE for examples in the course.
-You are free to use the IDE of your choice, but you will be responsible for it working properly and handed in assignment code will need to work in our grader's environment (you guessed it, IDLE) If you do not know what IDLE is or an IDE is do not worry, all will be explained on 5/30.
+This course will be using Python version 3.6.
+We will be using IDLE as an IDE for examples in the course.
+You are free to use the IDE of your choice, but you will be responsible for it working properly and handed in assignment code will need to work in our grader's environment (you guessed it, IDLE) If you do not know what IDLE is or an IDE is do not worry, all will be explained on 1/30.